Comfy-Org/ComfyUI_frontend/README.md

   <summary>Empty white screen (Fixed by https://github.com/comfyanonymous/ComfyUI/pull/4211)</summary>

   ### Behavior
-  After you enable the new frontend in commandline, and open ComfyUI in the browser, you see a blank screen.
+  After you enable the new frontend in the command line, and open ComfyUI in the browser, you see a blank screen.
 If you toggle dev tools with F12, you can observe `litegraph.core.js:1` 404 in console messages.

   ### Cause
   The browser is caching the `index.html` file previously served from `localhost:8188`.

   ### How to fix
   Step 1: Disable cache in devtools

   ![image](https://github.com/user-attachments/assets/c0cec519-93b7-49f8-aea1-7adb0aa5b073)

   Step 2: Refresh your browser